Boundary Layer Estimates in Stochastic Homogenization: Arguments for our main results

-\textbf{Step 2:} We show that a decay estimate on moments of a spatial average of $|\nabla \theta_i|^2$ (around $x$) is self-improving (but saturates at the desired decay $-d/2 + \delta$ in Theorem \ref{thm_1}) --this is contained in Proposition \ref{iterative_lemma}.
+\textbf{Step 2:} Taking the post-processed result of Step 1 as input, we show that the obtained annealed decay estimates on moments of a spatial average of $|\eps \nabla \theta^{\eps}_i|^2$ (around $x$) are self-improving --saturating at the desired decay $-d/2 + \delta$ in Theorem~\ref{thm_1}.
+This iterative self-improvement is shown in Proposition \ref{iterative_lemma}.

-Proposition \ref{iterative_lemma} is the workhorse of our strategy: For notational convenience we now fix $x_0 \in \Hd$.
-To prove Proposition \ref{iterative_lemma} we control the moments of $ \fint_{B^+_{x_0^{\perp}/8}(x_0)} |\nabla \theta_i|^2 \dx$ in terms of moments of suitable weighted averages $F:=\int_{\Hd} g \cdot \nabla \theta_i \dx$.
-To control the moments of the $F$, we control the moments of the fluctuations $F-\langle F \rangle$ (Proposition \ref{sens_Prop1}) and the expected value $\langle F \rangle$ (Proposition \ref{Systematic_error}).
+We remark that Proposition \ref{iterative_lemma} is the workhorse of our strategy: For notational convenience we now fix $x_0 \in \Hd$.
+To prove Proposition \ref{iterative_lemma} we control stochastic moments of

+in terms of moments of suitable weighted averages $F^{\eps}:=\int_{\Hd} g \cdot \eps \nabla \theta^{\eps}_i \dx$ --where the weights $g$ are, in some sense, localized around $x_0$.
+To control the moments of the $F^{\eps}$, we control the moments of the fluctuations $F^{\eps}-\langle F^{\eps} \rangle$ (Proposition \ref{sens_Prop1}) and the expected value $\langle F^{\eps} \rangle$ (Proposition \ref{Systematic_error}).
 Proposition \ref{sens_Prop1} relies on the spectral gap inequality (A3) and sensitivity estimates --the arguments are contained in Section \ref{sens_analysis}.
-The argument for Proposition \ref{Systematic_error} is contained in Section \ref{expectation}; it relies on a careful two-scale expansion argument, which exploits the stationarity of $\theta_i$ and the standard correctors with respect to shifts tangential to $\partial \Hd$.
+The argument for Proposition \ref{Systematic_error} is contained in Section \ref{expectation} --it relies on a careful two-scale expansion argument, which exploits the stationarity of $\theta^{\eps}_i$ and the standard whole-space correctors with respect to shifts tangential to $\partial \Hd$.